Jeremy Guthrie: Miami Marlins

-Guthrie and the Marlins agreed to a minor league contract on June 27, 2016.
-After he struggled at the AAA level and the Marlins acquired starting pitching depth, the Marlins released Guthrie from his minor league deal on July 31, 2016.
+On June 25, 2016, Guthrie signed a minor league contract with the Miami Marlins.
+After he struggled at the AAA level and the Marlins acquired starting pitching depth, the Marlins released Guthrie from his minor league deal on July 30, 2016.

-Melbourne Aces

-On December 5, 2016, Guthrie signed with the Melbourne Aces of the Australian Baseball League.

 Washington Nationals

 On February 3, 2017, Guthrie signed a minor league deal with the Washington Nationals and received an invitation to spring training.
 Although he began the 2017 season in the minor leagues despite an impressive showing in spring camp, he was called up on April 8, 2017, to start against the Philadelphia Phillies at Citizens Bank Park.
 Making his first start with the Nationals on his 38th birthday, Guthrie struggled immensely as he was removed from the game after getting only two outs in the first inning.
 He allowed 10 runs, and the Nationals lost 17–3.
 As in 2015, he had one of the worst starts in MLB history.
 After his outing, his ERA for the year was 135.00.
 The next day, the Nationals designated Guthrie for assignment and called up Matt Albers.
+He elected free agency on April 12.

 Acereros de Monclova

 On May 18, 2017, Guthrie signed with the Acereros de Monclova of the Mexican Baseball League.
 He was released on June 2, 2017.
-He announced his retirement from the MLB on July 31, 2017.
+In 8 games 7.2 innings of relief he went 0-0 with an 8.22 ERA and 3 strikeouts.
+He announced his retirement from MLB on July 31, 2017.